Photo by Fred Zwicky

 Welcome!
 My name is Rana (pronounced renə, like Renaissance).
-I am an assistant professor of political science at the University of Illinois at Urbana-Champaign.
-Previously, I was a postdoctoral fellow at the Niehaus Center for Globalization and Governance at Princeton University.
+I am an assistant professor of political science at University of Illinois Urbana-Champaign.
+Previously, I was a postdoctoral fellow at the Niehaus Center at Princeton University.
 I received my Ph.D. in political science from Northwestern University.

-I study comparative and international politics, with a focus on nonviolent conflict processes including activism, displacement, and humanitarian response.
+I study comparative and international politics, with a focus on conflict processes including civil action (or wartime activism), displacement, and humanitarian response.
 I’m also interested in qualitative and multi-method research.
-My geographic focus is the Middle East, especially the Levant.
-My book project explains the relationship between international aid and nonviolent action among civilians and refugees during the Syrian war.
-It employs data from field-based immersion and interviews, as well as original social media data.
+My geographic focus is the Middle East, especially Syria.
+My book Civilizing Contention explains the relationship between international aid and nonviolent action among civilians and refugees during the Syrian war.
+It employs data from field-based immersion and interviews, as well as original social media data, and is forthcoming from Cornell University Press.

 I earned an M.A. in Arab Studies from Georgetown University and a B.A. in political science from American University.
-I have lived as far afield as Syria and Singapore, but Ohio—where I conducted the research for my book—is the place I call home.
+I have lived as far afield as Syria and Singapore, but a piece of my heart is always in Ohio—where I grew up and conducted the research for my first book.
 As Ohio Goes: Life in the Post-Recession Nation received a national Independent Publishers Book Award in Current Events in 2017.

 Header Photo: Olive grove in northern Jordan; homes in the background in southern Syria